ibm-cloud-docs/bare-metal/os-reload-question-faq.md

 If you receive an email from the chkservd service, stating that cpsrvd failed, you can ignore the message in most cases.
 However, if you receive 5 or more of these messages in a row or if you receive more than 4 in a day that follows restarts, open a support ticket

-## Can I purchase extra Terminal Service Licenses?
+## Can I purchase extra Terminal Service licenses?
 {: #can-I-purchase-extra-terminal-service-licenses-}
 {: faq}

 Extra licenses are available in 5-packs.
 If you want to purchase extra licenses, open a support ticket.

-You have a maximum of two RDP connections to your server.
+You can have a maximum of two RDP connections to your server.
 If you add the 5-pack of terminal services, the two original connections are removed giving you a total of five licenses.
 {: note}